 -

 I am a part-year Wisconsin resident.
-Should I use the same worksheets as a full-year resident?
+Should I use the same schedules as a full-year resident?

 Yes.
-However, the Wisconsin standard deduction and the personal exemption must be prorated for Worksheets 2 and 4 or Schedule NOL2.
-For more information, see the instructions for these worksheets which are listed as attachments for Wisconsin Publication 120 or the Schedule NOL2 instructions.
+However, the Wisconsin standard deduction and the personal exemption must be prorated for Schedule NOL2.
+For more information, see the

 -